Sistersville Ferry returns to Ohio River

-SISTERSVILLE, Ohio (WTRF) – The Sistersville Ferry has a message for the Ohio Valley: ‘all board.’
+SISTERSVILLE, W.Va.
+(WTRF) – The Sistersville Ferry has a message for the Ohio Valley: ‘all board.’

 The ferry returned to the Ohio River Thursday morning.
 It will operate on Thursdays and Fridays from 6 a.m. to 6 p.m. and 9 a.m. until 6 p.m. on Saturdays and Sundays.